 Now it’s time to start adding all of the ingredients — minus the zucchini and chocolate chips — to a high-speed blender or food processor.
 The almond butter and cacao powder can go first.

-Next, add the raw honey or maple syrup.
+Next, add the maple syrup.

 Now, the eggs can go in.